 A ridiculous hippy phrase, but unfortunately true.
-I was so lost when I started working abroad.
-If you’re anything like me, being a campsite courier can help you explore yourself, get any partying out your system and discover what it is you actually want from your life.
+I was so lost before I worked abroad.
+If you’re anything like me, being a campsite courier can help you explore yourself, get any partying out your system and discover what it is you want from your life.

-I knew, after doing that job that I didn’t want to be in the UK working an unhappy 9-5 which is why I’m now buying a house in France, working online and living every day like an adventure.
+I knew, after doing that job, I didn’t want to be in the UK working an unhappy 9-5 which is why I’m now buying a house in France, working online and living every day like an adventure.

 Nobody Knows You: